boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    single slice.
 As opposed to the VLAN hand-off case, there is no logical interface representing a slice on the PE, hence all slices are handled within single service instance.
-On the other hand, similarly to the VLAN hand-off case, a mapping table tracking IP to IETF Network Slice mapping is required.
+On the other hand, similarly to the VLAN hand-off case, a mapping table tracking IP to RFC XXXX Network Slice mapping is required.

 ~~~~